Chicken Hawk: Men Who Love Boys: Release and reception

 The film was released to critical acclaim.
 The premiere at the New York Underground Film Festival was met with fanfare and covered by national news organizations as well as shock jocks like Howard Stern.

 The film was well-received by the anti-NAMBLA groups "Straight Kids USA" and "National Traditionalist Caucus," both of which were represented in the film.
-Tom McDonough, from Straight Kids USA stated, "We feel everybody should see this movie because it exposes NAMBLA for all the evil they are", and Don Rosenberg of the National Traditionalist Caucus said, "We thought the movie was very fair.
+Tom McDonough, from Straight Kids USA, stated, "We feel everybody should see this movie because it exposes NAMBLA for all the evil they are", and Don Rosenberg of the National Traditionalist Caucus said, "We thought the movie was very fair.
 I think Adi did a very good job of letting Leyland Stevenson (the film's central character) and his cohorts hang themselves."

 According to New York Newsdays reviewer, "It would have been too easy to become strident, had he [Sideman] set out to make an agitprop piece about the evils of pedophilia.
 So he lets NAMBLA bury itself.
 And the organization obliges."

-Since its release, the film has gone on to screen for psychology, sociology, and criminology departments throughout the US and has also been screened for the FBI.
+Since its release, the film has been screened for psychology, sociology, and criminology departments throughout the US and for the FBI.

 The film's distributor, Stranger than Fiction, was run by Todd Phillips, who founded the New York Underground Film Festival and later went on to produce The Hangover films, Due Date, and Joker.